UnitPlus

 Compund interest

-on your invested money creates interest again.
-If the interest rate
+you earn on your invested money creates interest again.
+If the

-remains the same, you will receive more interest yearly, which means
+interest rate remains the same, you will receive more interest

 To better understand compound interest, it makes sense to explain it